 Things to Bring/Pack

-- Lanyards – you need your sea pass card on you at all times – Get them here – you can buy them on the sip but they are expensive.
+- Lanyards - you need your sea pass card on you at all times - Lanyards are very helpful for this!
+Get them here - you can buy them on the ship, but they are expensive.

 - Water bottles - for excursions - Love these

 - Backpack - for Excursions - I used this one

 - A cute hat - definitely a must for all of the sunny ports and swimming - get mine here